-To inform the launch of the RP schools, OSI-Baltimore and partners published a Restorative Practices Report (OSI, 2018) ("OSI Report").2 The OSI Report included an overview of the emerging literature about restorative practices, prepared by the Johns Hopkins University Institute of Education Policy (JHU).
-The report also obtained feedback from approximately 400 stakeholders, including teachers, administrators, school staff, parents, students, school police, and external community stakeholders, and set forth robust implementation recommendations compiled from stakeholder feedback.
+To inform the launch of the RP schools, OSI-Baltimore and partners published a Restorative Practices Report (OSI Report).2 The OSI Report included an overview of the emerging research about restorative practices, prepared by the Johns Hopkins University Institute of Education Policy (JHU).
+The report also incorporates feedback from approximately 400 stakeholders, including teachers, students, administrators, school staff, parents, school police, and external community stakeholders; and sets forth robust implementation recommendations compiled from stakeholder feedback.
 See the full report here.
-Other useful materials, including RP videos and a Restorative Practices Lesson Plan Guide were also created by OSI to assist teachers in implementing this transformative practice.
+Other useful materials, including RP videos and a Restorative Practices Lesson Plan Guide were also created by OSI and partners to assist teachers in implementing this transformative practice.